Department of Music

-JUSTIN LONDON is Professor of Music and Cognitive Science at Carleton College in Northfield, MN, where he teaches courses in Music Theory, The Philosophy of Music, Music Psychology, Cognitive Science, and American Popular Music.
+JUSTIN LONDON is the Andrew W. Mellon Professor of Music, Cognitive Science, and the Humanities at Carleton College.
+He teaches courses in Music Theory, The Philosophy of Music, Music Psychology, Cognitive Science, and American Popular Music.
 He received his B.M. degree in Classical Guitar and his M.M. degree in Music Theory from the Cincinnati College-Conservatory of Music, and he holds a Ph.D. in Music History and Theory from the University of Pennsylvania, where he worked with Leonard Meyer.

 His research interests include rhythm and meter, music perception and cognition, the history of the Delta blues, and musical aesthetics.
 He is the author of several articles in the recent revision of the New Grove Dictionary of Music and the Cambridge History of Western Music Theory.
 His book, Hearing in Time,(Oxford University Press, 2004, 2nd edition 2012) is a cross-cultural exploration of the perception and cognition of musical meter.
 He is currently involved in several joint research projects: microtimings and ensemble coordination in Malian percussion music (with Rainer Polak, Max Planck Institute for Empirical Aesthetics, Frankfurt, and Nori Jacoby, Columbia University), the effect of bodily movement on tempo perception (with Petri Toiviainen, Birgitta Burger, and Marc Thompson, the University of Jyväskylä, Finland), and how the microstructure of musical sounds affects their rhythmic properties (with Anne Danielsen and Alexander Refsum Jensinus, University of Oslo).

-Professor London was co-director of the 2005 Mannes Institute for Advanced Studies in Music Theory on Rhythm and Temporality and in 2012 he served as co-chair of the Interdisciplinary College (IK) for cognitive science in Günne, Germany.
-He has held two Fulbright Fellowships, the first in 2005-2006 at the Centre for Music and Science of the University of Cambridge, and the second at the Finnish Center of Excellence in Interdisciplinary Music Research at the University of Jyväskylä in 2014.
+Professor London has held two Fulbright Fellowships, the first in 2005-2006 at the Centre for Music and Science of the University of Cambridge, and the second at the Finnish Center of Excellence in Interdisciplinary Music Research at the University of Jyväskylä in 2014.
 In 2016 he was Visiting Professor of Musicology at the University of Oslo.
 He served as President of the Society for Music Theory in 2007-2009, and will serve as President of the Society for Music Perception and Cognition in 2017-19.

 Row Forms in the serial works of Schoenberg, Berg, and Webern